chepeniv/atlas-system_linux/strace/notes/meng_ptrace_slides.notes.md

 ## `PTRACE_GETREGS`

-- more OS and architecture dependant
+- more OS and architecture dependent

 reads general purpose registers of the child process into the location `data` of the parent